readmeio/build-docs/README.md

 //     throws:
 //      [ { type: 'ValidationError',
 //          description: 'Must provide all required fields' } ],
+//     secrets:
+//      [ { key: 'apiKey',
+//          description: 'This is a secret value that will be required' } ],
 //     returns: { description: 'The created user object', type: 'object' } } ]
 ```